mitchellporter/BGRecursiveTableViewDataSource/README.md

 The simplest application of `BGRecursiveTableViewDataSource` is without any recursion or "subsections".
 However, if you want toggleable or dynamic subsections that appear or disappear with the touch of a switch (for example), you may find the subsection functionality to be useful.

 Subsections allow you to **“pin” a `BGRecursiveTableViewDataSourceSectionGroup`** (`UITableViewDataSource` subclass) to an `NSIndexPath` within another `BGRecursiveTableViewDataSourceSectionGroup`, recursively.
 You may have it appear/disappear with a method call at any level in your top-level `BGRecursiveTableViewDataSource`, and its initial state of being expanded or hidden is configurable.

+## Core Data & `NSFetchedResultsController`

+If you’re using Apple's [Core Data](https://en.wikipedia.org/wiki/Core_Data), you probably already know what you’re doing.
+Support for this is built-in using a provided subclass.
+Check out the “Example” project bundled with this pod/repo, and imagine subclassing and initializing **`BGRecursiveTableViewDataSourceFetchedResultsSectionGroup`** instead with a `NSFetchedResultsController` as a property.

+There are some **additional methods available** for this subclass, so check out its header file.

+Last, **an additional subclass variant** besides the standard one for `NSFetchedResultsController` is available: `BGRecursiveTableViewDataSourceFetchedResultsEmptySectionGroup` — This subclass will create **empty sections** based on the `NSFetchedResultsController` content.
+You can fill these with static or other content as you wish.

 ------------------------------------------------------------------